nosilver4u/ewww-image-optimizer/readme.txt

 = How are PNGs optimized? =

 There are three parts (and all are optional).
 First, using the command *pngquant original-file*, then using the commands *pngout-static -s2 original-file* and *optipng -o2 original-file*.
-You can adjust the optimization levels for both tools on the settings page.
+You can adjust the optimization levels for both tools using the [Overrides](https://docs.ewww.io/article/40-override-options).
 Optipng is an automated derivative of pngcrush, which is another widely used png optimization utility.
-EWWW I.O.
-Cloud uses TinyPNG for 10% better lossy compression than standalone pngquant.

 = How are GIFs optimized? =